reduce-algebra/reduce-algebra/common-lisp/README.md

 REDUCE 7205 on SBCL 2.5.10.

 No build errors.
-Package output issues as for Windows.
+Package test issues as for Windows.

 Lisp | Run Time (ms) | GC Time (ms)
 -----|---------------|-------------